TysonAndre/lsp-phan/README.md

 # lsp-phan (wip)

-# THIS IS NOT WORKING YET
+# THIS IS EXPERIMENTAL, the configuration will change

 PHP (Phan) support for [lsp-mode](https://github.com/emacs-lsp/lsp-mode) using [felixfbecker/php-language-server](https://github.com/TysonAndre/lsp-phan#installation).

 This is forked from [emacs-lsp/lsp-php](https://github.com/emacs-lsp/lsp-php).
 (The way to determine the root Phan namespace is different)

 :warning: **This package is not currently available in MELPA.
-Please refer to the documentation in [tszg/lsp-php](https://github.com/tszg/lsp-php) for configuring the MELPA-installed `php-lsp` until this issue is resolved.** :warning:
+Please refer to the documentation in [tszg/lsp-phan](https://github.com/TysonAndre/lsp-phan) for configuring the MELPA-installed `php-lsp` until this issue is resolved.** :warning:

+## Features

+1. Enhanced error detection from Phan
+2. "Go To Definition" support.

 ## Installation